meltybliss/tetris-/README.md

 # tetris-
-made for 2 hours in free time. all c++
+made for abt a hour in free time. all c++